 I don’t care if it’s still summer, Halloween will come any day now.
 “I like outdoor games like Ghosts in the Graveyard because they’re simple and easy to get way too into,” said University of Iowa senior Claire Huguelet.
 This fun number requires just three things: a flashlight, a dark area and a little bit of spook.
 With the aid of this dark area, whoever’s “it” has to search for people using just a flashlight and their own better judgment.
 On the off-chance your group lives in a city or even a dorm room, try it in a house with the lights off.
 Better yet, blindfold whoever earned the title of “it.”
 You can make it like a slightly more dangerous game of “Marco Polo,” but proceed with caution that they don’t take out a limb on any nearby chair.

 “Nothing better than a good game of cornhole to bring people together,” said University of Northern Iowa senior Kennedy Elliott.
 In spite of the constant Twitter polls dissenting over its true name (perhaps it’s the Iowa in me, but I’m a die-hard “cornhole” girl), the easy rules and easy assemblage make for an inevitably easy-going and easy-laughter game.
 Simply try to toss the bags, normally filled with corn kernels, as close to the hole in the wooden board as you can.
 Bonus points if you actually manage to get the bags in the hole.
+You can even make it an event to DIY your own cornhole boards and bags!
 A perfect memory to take home to mom and dad.